rknell/alfred/tool/templates/README.md

 ** returning null is the equivalent of 'next' **

+### CORS

+There is a cors middleware supplied for your convenience.
+Its also a great example of how to write a middleware for Alfred

+@code example/example_cors.dart

+## Responses

+Alfred is super easy, generally you just return JSON, a file, a String or a Binary stream and you are all good.

+The big difference from express is you will see is the option to not call `res.send` or `res.json` etc - although you still can.
+Each route accepts a Future as response.
+Currently you can pass back the following and it will be sent appropriately:

+- `List<dynamic>` - JSON
+- `Map<String, Object?>` - JSON
+- `String` - Plain text
+- `Stream<List<int>>` - Binary
+- `List<int>` - Binary
+- `File` - Binary, with mime type inferred by extension
+- `Directory` - Serves static files

+Each type listed above has a `Type Handler` build in.
+[You can create your own custom type handlers](#custom-type-handlers)

+### Custom type handlers
+Alfred has a pretty cool mechanism thanks to Dart's type system to automatically resolve a response based on the returned type from a route.
+These are called `Type Handlers`.

+If you want to create custom type handlers, just add them to the type handler array in the app object.
+This is a bit advanced, and I expect it would be more for devs wanting to extend Alfred:

+@code example/example_custom_type_handler.dart

+### Static Files

+This one is super easy - just pass in a public path and a dart Directory object and Alfred does the rest.

+@code example/example_static_files.dart

+### File downloads

+As mentioned above - if you want to return a file, simply return it from the route callback.
+However the browser will probably try to render it in browser, and not download it.

+You can just set the right headers, but there is a handy little helper that will do it all for you.

+See `res.setDownload` below.

+@code example/example_file_downloads.dart

 ## Error handling

 You can either set the status code on the response object yourself and send the data manually, or